octakitten/FFXIV_Script_Collection/README.txt

 No warranty of usefulness or safety is provided with these files, and you will need to follow the instructions provided in the INSTRUCTIONS.TXT file in order to set up and use these utilities properly.
 Moreover, you may find that they do not suit your needs even after following the instructions.
-I accept commissions to modify these scripts and/or develop other scripting utilities for your personal needs over on Gumroad at
+I accept commissions to modify these scripts and/or develop other scripting utilities for your personal needs over on Gumroad at (Coming Soon)